Introduction to Pointer-Based Optimization

 Start-End Pointers

 The Start-End Pointers approach involves using two pointers, namely the start and end pointers.
 These pointers define a segment within the list, and by manipulating them, we can efficiently process the elements within that segment.
-This technique is particularly useful in solving subarray problems, such as finding the longest increasing subarray or determining if an array is a palindrome.
+This technique is particularly useful in solving subarray problems, such as finding the longest subarray with at most K distinct elements, finding pairs with a target sum in sorted arrays, or determining if an array is a palindrome.

 Anchor/Runner Pointers